anju-chhetri/HuffmanZipper/README.md

 # HuffmanZipper
-Semester project on Data Structure and Algorithms </br>
+A 4th Semester project on Data Structure and Algorithms </br>
 A simple text compressor created using Huffman Coding Algorithm.

 Data Structures and Algorithms used: